ali-shoaib/Weather-App/README.md

 - Made on React JS (react hooks).
 - Weather Data is fetched from openweathermap.org api.
-- Styling done using CSS
+- Styling done using CSS.